rdipardo/libmoreinttypes/CONTRIBUTING.md

 - **do not change any version numbers**
 - if the project compiles with no errors or warnings, [create your pull request][]

-### Hacktoberfest Participants

-PRs for credit in the Hacktoberfest competition will be tagged with `hacktoberfest-accepted` as soon as they are received.

 ---
 ###### Notes